CMSgov/bcda-app/scripts/ndjson_to_csv/README.md

 python3 --version
 ```

-Your maching should output the active version of Python.
+Your machine should output the active version of Python.

 ```
 >> python3 --version